GOP Senators Defend Jeff Sessions As Trump Continues Publicly Humiliating Him

 Tillis said in a statement that Sessions “demonstrated good judgement” by recusing himself from the Russia investigation, and also praised the attorney general’s performance, saying his leadership at the Justice Department is “needed now more than ever.”

-“President Trump’s tweet today suggesting Attorney General Sessions pursue prosecution of a former political rival is highly inappropriate,” said Graham in a statement, who added that “prosecutorial decisions should be based on applying facts to the law without hint of political motivation.”
+“President Trump’s tweet today suggesting Attorney General Sessions pursue prosecution of a former political rival is highly inappropriate,” Graham said in a statement, adding that “prosecutorial decisions should be based on applying facts to the law without hint of political motivation.”

 Trump’s latest public rebuke Tuesday morning followed up on Monday’s tweets in which the president decried Sessions for not investigating “Crooked Hillarys crimes & Russia relations.”
 The president also described the attorney general’s position as “beleaguered.”

-Note: UPDATE: July 26 ― Sen. Marco Rubio (R-Fla.) on Wednesday added his voice to the chorus defending Sessions, calling him “honest & transparent” and praising his “fairness & kindness.”